venunathan12/BrainCooked/README.md

 * int __ __ __ ...
     * Declares int variables in local scope named after the words which follows the command.
+* intarr __ __
+    * Array of integers can be declared one at a time.
+    * The first parameter after the 'intarr' keyword is the length of the array.
+    *  The next is the name of the array to be declared in local scope.
 * if __ ... else ... endif
     * Code written between the keywords 'if' and 'else' will be executed if the variable following the if keyword stores a positive value.
 Otherwise the code written in the body of 'else' will be executed.
 * while __ ... endwhile